TomVuod/fusca_counteradaptation/README.md

 This is the R package created as supplementary material to the following publication:

 Włodarczyk T. (2023).
-Impact of the dominant competitor on the aggressiveness host ants toward slave-makers.
-Behaviour 160: 911-933.
+Impact of the dominant competitor on the aggressiveness of host ants toward slave-makers.
+Behaviour, DOI:10.1163/1568539X-bja10236.

 # Usage
 Install package